-The professional development series of courses is designed for individuals currently teaching in a classroom setting.
-Teachers are provided insight and direction in preparation for obtaining National Board Certification.
-Questions should be directed to Mr. Thomas R. Farley in the Adult Studies Program office.
+Virginia Wesleyan offers a series of professional development courses designed for individuals currently teaching in a classroom setting.
+Teachers gain insight and direction in preparation for National Board Certification.
+Questions about these courses should be directed to Mr. Thomas R. Farley in the Adult Studies Program office.